Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Advanced Stats

-- During their past 10 games, the Hurricanes have scored 0.5 more goals per game than their average on the season.
+- In their past 10 games, the Hurricanes are putting up 0.5 more goals per game than their season-long average.

-- On defense, the Hurricanes are one of the best units in NHL play, conceding 210 goals to rank second.
+- On defense, the Hurricanes have been one of the best units in NHL play, allowing 210 goals to rank second.

-- With a +52 goal differential, they're ranked seventh-best in the league.

 Panthers Advanced Stats

-- Florida has gone over the total on but one occasion over its last 10 games.
+- The Panthers and their opponents hit the over just one time over Florida's most recent 10 contests.

-- During their last 10 games, the Panthers and their opponents are averaging 9.2 goals, 0.2 goals lower than their season-long per-game average.
+- In the last 10 games, the Panthers and their opponents are averaging 0.2 fewer goals per game than their season game average of 9.4 goals.

-- The Panthers' 288 total goals (3.5 per game) are the sixth-most in the league.
+- The Panthers have given up 3.3 goals per game, 272 total, which ranks 21st among NHL teams.

 - They have a +16 goal differential, which ranks 16th in the league.